Risk Warning: Your Capital is at Risk.

 - Transmission and Distribution System Costs

-Electricity demand is often correlated with fuel demand.
-When the economy is strong, for example, industries demand greater supplies of electricity and fuel to operate.
+Electricity demand is often correlated with raw fuel demand.
+When the economy is strong, for example, industries demand greater supplies of electricity and fuel, like crude oil, to operate.

 Similarly, during harsh weather conditions, fuel demand to heat homes rises as does electricity demand (more people stay home and use appliances).